DarkWebTourGuide/metron/README.md

 # Metron

-Metron is a lightweight fullstack template to quickly set up node applications.
+Metron is a lightweight fullstack starter kit to quickly set up node applications.
 Complete with routes, static folder, and monitoring.

 ## Getting Started

-- Clone the repository or download the fles directly.
+- Clone the repository or download the files directly.
 - Add files to your project directory.

 ## Install Dependencies